MJRidder/nailstudio_booking/README.md

 * Have a tool that can be used in collaboration with other functions (email/calendar planning)

 ### User Stories
+This Nail studio booking system has been developed to allow for clients of "Lou's nail studio" to check for availability, review their own bookings and to make/edit bookings at any point in time that they desire.
+Allowing for flexibility and on online option for such adjustments.
+Which is especially relevant today where people are less likely to pick up the phone.
+Or at the very least, less enjoy doing so.

 * Quick and easy booking of nail appointments
 * Quick and easy editing/cancelling of existing bookings
 * Quick and easy way to check availability for a nail appointment